 All units except 208/230-v units are factory wired for the voltage shown on the nameplate.
 If the 208/230-v unit is to be connected to a 208-v power supply, the control transformer must be rewired by moving the black wire with the 1/4-in. female spade connector from the 230-v connection and moving it to the 200-v 1/4-in. male terminal on the primary side of the transformer.
 Refer to unit label diagram for additional information.
-Field power wires will be connected line-side pressure lugs on the power terminal block or at factory-installed option non-fused disconnect.

-Field power wires are connected to the unit at line-side pressure lugs on compressor contactor C and indoor fan contactor IFC or terminal board (see wiring diagram label for control box component arrangement) or at factory-installed option non-fused disconnect switch.
+Field power wires are connected to the unit at line-side pressure lugs at the main terminal block (TB1) or at factory-installed option non-fused disconnect switch (see Fig. 26).
 Max wire size is #2 AWG (copper only).
-See Fig. 24.
+(See Fig. 27.)

-NOTE: TEST LEADS - Unit may be equipped with short leads (pigtails) on the field line connection points on contactor C or optional disconnect switch.
+NOTE: TEST LEADS - Unit may be equipped with short leads (pigtails) on the field line connection points off the optional disconnect switch.
 These leads are for factory run-test purposes only; remove and discard before connecting field power wires to unit connection points.
 Make field power connections directly to line connection pressure lugs only.